-All vehicle drivers entering or while on Federal property:
+Vehicular and Pedestrian Traffi All vehicle drivers entering or while

-- (a) Must drive in a careful and safe manner at all times; - (b) Must comply with the signals and directions of Federal police officers or other authorized individuals; - (c) Must comply with all posted traffic signs; - (d) Must comply with any additional posted traffic directives approved by the GSA Regional Administrator, which will have the same force and effect as these regulations; - (e) Are prohibited from blocking entrances, driveways, walks, loading platforms, or fire hydrants; and - (f) Are prohibited from parking on Federal property without a permit.
-Parking without authority, parking in unauthorized locations or in locations reserved for other persons, or parking contrary to the direction of posted signs is prohibited.
-Vehicles parked in violation, where warning signs are posted, are subject to removal at the owner's risk and expense.
-Federal agencies may take as proof that a motor vehicle was parked in violation of these regulations or directives as prima facie evidence that the registered owner was responsible for the violation.
+- (a) Must drive in a careful and sat (b) Must comply with the signals : - police officers or other authoriz (c) Must comply with all posted to (d) Must comply with any addition - approved by the GSA Regions - (e) Are prohibited from blocking walks, loading platforms, or fire - (f) Are prohibited from parking of out a permit.
+Parking without unauthorized locations or in other persons, or parking coposted signs is prohibited.
+V tion, where warning signs ar removal at the owner's risk agencies may take as proof t parked in violation of these as prima facie evidence the was responsible for the violat

-Explosives

-102-74.435 What is the policy concerning explosives on Federal property?

-No person entering or while on Federal property may carry or possess explosives, or items intended to be used to fabricate an explosive or incendiary device, either openly or concealed, except for official purposes.
+Explosives (41 CFR 102-74.435 while on Federal property may car or items intended to be used to t incendiary device, either openly

-Weapons

-102-74.440 What is the policy concerning weapons on Federal property?

-Federal law prohibits the possession of firearms or other dangerous weapons in Federal facilities and Federal court facilities by all persons not specifically authorized by Title 18, United States Code, Section 930.
-Violators will be subject to fine and/or imprisonment for periods up to five (5) years.
+Weapons (41 CFR 102-74.440). possession of firearms or other .
+Federal facilities and Federal cou not specifically authorized by Title Section 930.
+Violators will be sub onment for periods up to five (5) y